aka-jumba/frontend_angular/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Used proxy to take request from flask as backend from port 5000.
+Ihe below screenshot you can see the request getting diverted.

 ![Request_getting_diverted](serving_port_5000.png)

 ## Code scaffolding